gruvin/pwm-galvo-interface/README.md

 The high frequency PWM allows an order of magnitude higher laser direction precision.
 However, the board will work down to around 200KHz -- and lower if the LPF capacitance is increased.
 But then the laser starts to make rounded corners, instead of crisp, sharp turns of the kind I need for a project in mind.
+It seems that even cheap Chinese galvanometers are astonishingly fast and accurate!

 Having completed this exercise, I now intend removing all the analogue electronics of the galvanometer interface itself and making my own PID controller, fully digital -- except the galvanometers themselves,